smilingleo/hystrix-demo/README.md

 ## Hystrix Dashboard
 Check out Hystrix repo, goto `hystrix-dashboard` folder and run `../gradlew appRun`, add `http://localhost:8080/hystrix.stream` and monitor.

+## Run with Docker
+1. Run `mvn clean package` to build the shaded jar file
+1. Run `docker build -t hystrix-demo .` to build the docker image
+1. Run `docker-compose up` to bring up the services.
+1. Give it some workload by `ab -c 5 -n 10000 localhost:8080/client/products`
+1. Register the metric stream to Hystrix dashboard.

 ## How to Adopt Hystrix
 1. To wrap API invocation with a `HystrixCommand`